Ismail Liban

-Ismail Liban Haji Mohamed (Ismaaciil Liibaan; born 29 June 2001) is a Somali footballer who plays as a midfielder for Green Gully and the Somalia national team.
+Ismail Liban Haji Mohamed (Ismaaciil Liibaan; born 29 June 2001) is a Somali footballer who plays as a midfielder for Altona Magic and the Somalia national team.

 Club career

 In 2021, following short spells at Bayswater City and Floreat Athena, Liban signed for Cockburn City.

 International career

 On 15 June 2021, Liban made his debut for Somalia, in a 1–0 friendly loss against Djibouti.